 Using activated charcoal as a mask and scrub can help loosen the debris clogging up your pores.
 In addition, it will also adsorb any foreign impurities that may have slipped into your enlarged pores.

 You can purchase activated charcoal either in loose powder form, or in capsule form.
 If you’re using a capsule, simply break open the capsule to use externally.
 Also, various brands of activated charcoal are derived from different substances, such as nutshells, coconut husk, peat, wood, coir, lignite, and coal.
-Of course, your best option is to choose an activated charcoal powder derived from natural substances like coconut shells.
+Of course, your best option is to choose a powder derived from natural substances like coconut shells.

 1/2 Tablespoon Activated Charcoal Powder